harrisonlab/phytophthora_rubi/README.md

 Partial: 96.77%**

 #Gene prediction
-Gene prediction was performed for the P. fragariae genomes.
+Gene prediction was performed for the P. rubi genomes.
 Two gene prediction approaches were used:

 Gene prediction using Braker1 and Prediction of all putative ORFs in the genome using the ORF finder (atg.pl) approach.